LIST OF REFERENCES

 Just remember, whatever your normal is, with fluvoxamine it's "times five."
 Still not sure?
 Then just be cautious and assume the worst.

 Curious to know for sure?
-If you have 23andMe results and paid for the upgraded "Membership" version, you can get your CYP1A2 caffeine sensitivity status, although the way they do it is a little confusing; or, you can feed your basic 23andMe or Ancestry.com results into XCode Life.
+If you have 23andMe results and paid for the upgraded "Membership" version, you can get your CYP1A2 caffeine sensitivity status, although the way they report it is a little confusing; or, you can feed your basic 23andMe or Ancestry.com results into XCode Life.

 A few more reader-friendly links about genetic differences: